 Also, selecting the right platform for your marketing is important.
 Marketing a beauty product at a tech expo is not going to get you more customers.

 Doing it all by yourself

 There are lot of work if you are going to start a business.
 The first chart the stuff you are good at and not good at.
 This is not a game.
 It is a business so if you are not good at something don’t do it.
 If have no knowledge of website development and trying to create a professional website it is going to take a lot of time or it is not going to look professional.
 Either way, it will affect your business.
 To keep it simple jack of all trades doesn’t work here as your competitors have hired kings of each trade to build their business.

 Selecting your company type

-There are different company registration types available to start your business, selecting the right type for your business makes lot of difference.
-If you going to seek investment from venture capitals/angel investors for your company, then it probably should be a “private limited company”.
+There are different company registration types available to start your business, selecting the right type for your business makes a lot of difference.
+If you going to seek investment from venture capital/angel investors for your company, then it probably should be a “private limited company”.
 If only you are going to just, try an idea then go with sole proprietorship as it doesn’t have complicated procedures.

-Everyone who starts a business set a goal and move towards it but they should also set a small goal based on a time period to measure the progress.
+Everyone who starts a business set a goal and moves towards it but they should also set a small goal based on a time period to measure the progress.
 Most importantly we have to make sure the goals are attainable.
 Fixing a target which is not attainable is of no use at the same time it should not be easy to achieve too.
-You have to put in some extra effort then your previous month’s effort to achieve it.
+You have to put in some extra effort than your previous month’s effort to achieve it.